-We are presently living in a time where there is a major culture shift in the scene or BDSM lifestyles.
-The essence of this paradigm shift, in this authors humble opinion, stems from a change from a values.
-Previously there was greater value and emphasis placed on longer-term commitments, pushing limits, and individual responsibility for choices (even if choices were naive).
+We are living in a time where there is a major culture change in the scene.
+The essence of this paradigm shift, in this authors humble opinion, stems from a change in values and priorities.
+Previously, the BDSM culture possessed greater value and emphasis on longer-term commitments, pushing limits, and individual responsibility for choices (even if choices were naive).
 More contemporary values have shifted from the stodgy black and red dungeons of seriousness to an emphasis on fun and shorter interactions based mostly on experience seeking.
-With this change comes a radical redefinition of the idea as to what negotiation, consent, and personal responsibility actually means.
+This cultural change is largely due to the swinging scene & younger generations focused on fun seeking.
+However, with this change comes a radical redefinition of the idea as to what negotiation, consent, and personal responsibility actually means.

 This post is not meant to be definitive but only expresses a perspective from a “big picture” vantage point.
 In no way do I condone any behavior or transgression which harms another, but rather seek to investigate how the change in culture has impacted the scene and community.
 For that we need to look at its values, development, and patterns of behaviors on all sides.

 Those that are closer to “old guard” methodologies had a very different purpose in mind than that of today.
 One of the major tenets out there, aside from SSC, was also The Three C’s – Committed, Compassionate, and Consensual.
 I’m going to explore this from my understanding as I had learned it:

 - Committed – to your choices or path; to your partners, household and leather family; and most importantly, to the well-being of others you interact or scene with.
 We are humans to be valued, challenged & developed; not to quit or be discarded when things don’t go as intended or get difficult.